jasonmeurer/azure3micmanaged/README.md

-# Azure-Firewall-into-existing-environment
+# Azure - Palo Alto VMSeries Firewall into existing environment

 [<img src="http://azuredeploy.net/deploybutton.png"/>](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjasonmeurer%2Fazure3micmanaged%2Fmaster%2FAzureDeploy.json)

-This template was created to support the deployment of a 4 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed:
+This template was created to support the deployment of a 3 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed:

-                    -Azure Virtual Network - with at least 3 subnets -Resource Group for Firewall (or created at time of deployment)
+- Azure Virtual Network - with at least 3 subnets
+- Resource Group for Firewall (or created at time of deployment)

-## FEATURES:
+## FEATURES

-- The firewall deploys with 4 interfaces.
-1 MGMT and 3 data plane into an existing environment.
+- The firewall deploys with 3 interfaces.
+1 MGMT (with Public IP) and 2 data plane into an existing environment.
 - It is possible to choose the version of software the firewall is running.
 7.1 or 8.0 (Latest)
 - The deployment SKU can also be choosen during deployment.
 BYOL, Bundle1 or Bundle2 are the available options.
 - Static IP addresses assignment is used for all the firewall interfaces.

 The following Storage Account types are supported for Managed Disks:

-                -Standard_LRS
-                -Premium_LRS
-                -StandardSSD_LRS
+  - Standard_LRS
+  - Premium_LRS
+  - StandardSSD_LRS

-The following VMs are supported:
+The following VM sizes are supported:

                     -Standard_D3
                     -Standard_D4